s4ayub/huffleraft/README.md

 ---

 ### Example logs:
-Once a couple raftservers are running, and a cluster is formed, the logs may look something like this after a Set command has been performed on them:
+Once a couple RaftStore instances are running, and a cluster is formed, the logs may look something like this after a Set command has been performed on them:

 ```
 2017/09/04 04:02:07 [DEBUG] raft: Node 127.0.0.1:8740 updated peer set (2): [127.0.0.1:8730 127.0.0.1:8750 127.0.0.1:8740]